S-M-Stephy/data-engineer-journey/README.md

 ## 🌱 Why This Repo Exists

-I made this repo for one reason: **to show up for myself**.
+I created this repo for one reason: **to show up for myself**.
-I lost momentum once — but I’m back stronger, more focused, and with the right resources.
+I lost momentum once — but I’m back, focused, and growing every single day.

-> Whether or not someone else finds this useful —
-> This space is **proof that I didn’t give up**.
+> This space is proof that I didn’t give up. 🙌

 ---

-## 📬 Let's Connect
+## 📬 Let’s Connect

-Got feedback, opportunities, or just want to say hi?\
-📧 **stephysm292@gmail.com**
+📧 **stephysm.1199@gmail.com**
 📍 Kerala, India

 ---